Snakes

 Work lights on the ‘Gelderland’.

-One of the snakes also ended up in the engine room.
+One of those snakes had also ended up in the engine room.

-Because of that swishing it flew in through the floodlights.
+Because of that whipping motion, it flew straight through the searchlights and inside.

-For days afterwards we anxiously went downstairs, because where was that beast lurking on us?
+For days afterward, we went downstairs in fear, because where was that beast lurking, waiting for us?

 Leave a Reply